YvanJAquino/placeholders-run-bigquery/README.md

   - You don't need to worry about configuring Nginx as an SSL terminator; the Cloud Run service itself is responsible for managing certificates for you (IE Cloud Run terminates SSL for you!).
 If you really want to manage certificates, you can put the Clodu Run service itself behind a load balancer and manage those SSL policies as per your requirements!

+## TIL: Today I learned.
+- The Cloud Run service's service account will not work with roles/bigquery.user;  roles/bigquery.dataEditor at the PROJECT level is the appropriate resource